 We appreciate the sentiment behind this question — it reflects how much this community values open space, and so do we.
 But the property is not for sale.
 We are contractually committed to a builder, and the terms of that agreement are confidential, as is standard in transactions of this type.

-Beyond the contractual reality, it's worth being direct about the broader context.
 This land has been privately owned and zoned for residential development for decades.
-The community successfully purchased the bluffs parcels to the east, and we fully support that.
-But this parcel was never part of that campaign and was not acquired with public funds.
+The community successfully purchased the bluffs parcels to the east, but this parcel was never part of that campaign.
 The private property rights here are the same rights every homeowner and landowner in Carpinteria holds.

 We would also ask those raising this question to consider what a realistic acquisition would require.
-Fair market value for 27 acres of coastal Carpinteria land zoned for residential development with a deemed complete application runs deep into the tens of millions of dollars.
-There is no funded campaign, no city budget line, and no conservation mechanism that reaches that number.
+Fair market value for 27 acres of coastal Carpinteria land zoned for residential development with a deemed-complete application runs deep into the tens of millions of dollars.
 And if the land isn't developed, Carpinteria's obligation to the state — 828 housing units still needed, including hundreds of affordable homes — does not go away.
-It simply falls on other sites and other communities.

 The choice here is not between development and open space.
 It is between a thoughtfully designed project that permanently protects 7.6 acres of public open space and delivers 39 affordable homes — or a privately held site with no public benefit at all, indefinitely.